sysr-q/gitsby/README.md

 Handle git commit hooks like a champ.

-The general idea behind Gitsby is similar to that of danneu's [captain-githook](https://github.com/danneu/captain-githook) - you provide a config file (either explicity through the `GITSBY_CONFIG` env var, or `~/gitsby/gitsby.json` by default) and Gitsby will handle commit hooks from both BitBucket and GitHub for you.
+The general idea behind Gitsby is similar to that of danneu's [captain-githook](https://github.com/danneu/captain-githook) - you provide a config file (either explicity through the `-config=file` flag, or `~/gitsby/gitsby.json` by default) and Gitsby will handle commit hooks from both BitBucket and GitHub for you.

+Gitsby will bind by default to `0.0.0.0:9999` - you can change this via the `-host=0.0.0.0` and `-port=9999` flags.

 # gitsby.json